dani8439/well-grounded-rubyist/sample_code/chapter_twelve/notes.md

 In addition to `puts`, `IO` objects have the `print` method and a `write` method.
 If you `write` to an `IO` object, there's no automatic newline output (`write` is like `print` rather than `puts` in that respect), and the return value is the number of bytes written (#3).

-`IO` is a RUby class, and as a class it's entitled to mix in modules.
+`IO` is a Ruby class, and as a class it's entitled to mix in modules.
 And so it does.
 In particular, `IO` objects are enumerable.

 ### *IO objects as enumerables* ###
 An enumerable, as you know, must have an `each` method so that it can iterate. `IO` objects iterate based on the global input record separator, which, as you say in connection with strings and their `each_line` method in chapter 10, is stored in the global variable `$/`.